mit-ll/CEP/README.md

 Begin by installing the dependencies by executing the following:
 `sudo apt install autoconf automake autotools-dev curl python3 libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev`

-If you are running on Ubuntu 16.04, the default gcc compiler (v5.5) is too old to properly build the new toolchain.
-Suggest installing a newer version of gcc:

-`sudo apt install gcc-7`

-Once that is complete, the toolchain needs to be built.
-The RISCV environment variable should be set to the desired installation directory.
-For example (assuming bash):

-Now, build the toolchain.
-If on Ubuntu 16.04, force gcc-7 with `gcc-7` switch below.
-On Ubuntu 18.04, `gcc-7` is the default.

 Ensure you have write permissions to the directory pointed to by $RISCV and that the current shell has NOT sourced the Xilinx Vivado environment script:

     $ cd <CEP_ROOT>/software/riscv-gnu-toolchain
-    $ ./configure CC=gcc-7 --prefix=/opt/riscv
+    $ ./configure --prefix=/opt/riscv
-    $ make gcc-7 -jN                                   (Where N is the number of cores that can be devoted to the build)
+    $ make -jN                                   (Where N is the number of cores that can be devoted to the build)

 Now with the tools installed, you'll want to add them to your path:
 ```